HumanTree92/esx_advancedjail/README.md

 # About esx_advancedjail:
-Advanced Jail for ESX - Made by Human Tree92 ([Velociti Entertainment Customs & Wiki](http://www.velocitientertainment.com/customs/))
+Advanced Jail for ESX V1 Final or EXM - Made by Human Tree92 ([Velociti Entertainment Customs & Wiki](http://www.velocitientertainment.com/customs/))

-I can not Guarantee that this will work with the Latest es_extended V2.
+# Creating Issues
+* Check the [Closed Topics](https://github.com/HumanTree92/esx_advancedjail/issues?q=is%3Aissue+is%3Aclosed) & [Wiki](http://www.velocitientertainment.com/customs/) before opening an issue to see if your issue has already been Answered.
+* Do NOT Delete the Pre-Written Text in the issue.
+* Failue to due any of the above will result in Topic being deleted & you being Blocked.
+The Pre-Written text helps me with getting to the Bottom of the Issues & i hate explaining things over & over.

 # Helpfull Info:
 * Allows police to Jail Players in Multiple Locations